 Mental, physical and emotional preparation will empower you to spread your wings and fly without a net.
 You will communicate and execute with confidence, enthusiasm, conviction, focus and clarity.

-2. INTENTION: As a keynote speaker I need to define what my objectives are and how I'm going to achieve them.
 My intention is to optimize the value I bring to my audience.
 I want to hit a home run.
 Be specific when you set your intention.
+The more clarity you have, the better your value proposition becomes.

-4. CLARITY: The final transformation was a mental decision to shift into "SHOWTIME" mode and fly without a net.
+The final transformation was a mental decision to shift into "SHOWTIME" mode and fly without a net.
 Offstage, I can be a "victim" of life and all the challenges and burdens that weigh us down: company bureaucracy, bills, arguments with significant others or friends, disappointments and un-met expectations.
 Life happens.
 Once I stepped on stage, my mindset negated all personal problems, focused on ONE thing... to be my best self.
 The audience didn't pay to experience my issues.
-That personal baggage has no home during showtime.
 I respect my audience.
 I want to be at my best for them, because it's clearly all about them.